agateau/yokadi/yokadi/sync/README.md

 ## s_create_remote_repo <url>

-- Creates a bare repo, url can be either a `file:` or an `ssh:` url
+url can be either a `file:` or an `ssh:` url

+- Creates a bare repo
 - If url is an ssh url, uploads the created repository using `scp -r` (or `rsync`?)
 - Define url as the `origin` remote of the dump repo
+- Make origin/master the upstream branch of master

 ## s_set_remote_url <url>

 - Define url as the `origin` remote of the dump repo

+# API

+## sync.dump()

+- Dump all db
+- Update `db` branch to HEAD

+## sync.pull()

+- Assert Git repository is clean
+- git pull.
+If conflicts, handle them
+- Commit changes

+## sync.importDump(all=False)

+if all:
+    startPoint is the first commit id of the repo
+else:
+    startPoint is `db`

+- List all Git changes since startPoint
+    - for all new files: create task
+    - for all modified files: update task
+    - for all removed files: remove task
+- Update `db` branch to HEAD

 # Use cases